Kalirad/MetaPopProjection/README.md

 ## Contents:

-metapop.py: The model written in Python
+metapop.py: The model written in Python 3.11.5.

-metapop_alt.py: A version of the model which lacks density-dependent mortality.
+metapop_alt.py: A version of the model which lacks density-dependent mortality written in Python 3.11.5.

 figures.ipynb: ipython notebook to generate the results.